Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 Saul is so dedicated to chasing down the enemy he prohibits eating until the job is done, but Jonathan doesn’t get the memo until after he snacks on some Honey Smacks and, even then, is quick to criticize his father’s food ban.
 Turns out, Jonathan is right, because at the end of the day the Israelites are so hungry they resort to slurping down animal blood like Louis de Pointe du Lac (v.
 32).
 This is a big no-no (check out Leviticus 17:14) and Saul has to make reparations due to the breach in protocol.
 Around the same time he finds out Jonathan broke his Weight Watchers war diet and is prepared to kill him for going over his allowed daily points, but Jonathan is saved by a jury of his peers who point out they’d all probably be dead if it wasn’t for him and Other Guy (v.
 45).

 From here on Saul is at war.
 He even gets good at it.
 Finally recruiting a legit army to back him, his campaigns become the stuff of legend.
 Israel stays busy taking hardcore revenge on their enemies while God watches it all go down from his theater-seating in the sky.
 But God isn’t just enjoying the show.
-He gets in on the action in chapter 15 when he sends Samuel to relay some kill ’em all instructions of his own: “Now go strike down Amalek and destroy everything he has.
-Have no pity on him—kill man and woman … infant and suckling … ox and sheep” (v.
+He gets in on the action in chapter 15 when he sends Samuel to relay some kill ’em all instructions of his own: “Now go and strike Amalek and utterly destroy all that he has … put to death both man and woman, child and infant, ox and sheep” (v.
 3).
 What is best in life?
 As Conan the Barbarian would say, “To crush your enemies, to see them driven before you and to hear the lamentation of their women!”
 This sounds more brutal than what went down in the book of Joshua.
 God is commanding the annihilation of an entire nation, from the youngest to the oldest—and even their pets.
 This isn’t easy to reconcile.
 But it isn’t breaking news either.
 God predicted this moment with Jean Grey accuracy in Deuteronomy 25:17-19.
 Once again, it’s all about timing and God is more punctual than Terry Benedict.
 He put Amalek on notice when they tripped Israel on the way out of Egypt back in Exodus 17.
 Clearly God doesn’t like bullies, especially ones who refuse to reform—and since it’s been 400 years and Amalek is still in the business of atomic wedgies, he now views them as a universal threat.
 It appears God said yes to the “if you could kill baby Hitler” question.
 Amalek is the Nazis of their time and as far as God is concerned the world is better off without them.
 And their little dog, too!
 According to some Hebrew scholars, God included animals because the Amalekites were known for disguising themselves with animal skins.
 One thing is for sure, when it comes to discipline, God is no June George.
 Winning your approval isn’t high on his list.
 He’s more prone to dishing out Madea Simmons tough love.

 God’s decision isn’t easy to accept, but Samuel takes it especially hard.
 He mopes around his house for weeks.
 He has more difficulty accepting the break-up than Gary Grobowski.
 Chapter 16 starts with God literally telling him to get over it.
 God is ready to move on and has already chosen who will be the next king.
 He sends Samuel to Jesse (Ruth’s grandson) in Bethlehem to appoint one of his sons (v.
 1).
 Jesse throws a party and Samuel is convinced the future king is in attendance when he sees Jesse’s hunky oldest son, Eliab, but God reminds him good looks didn’t do them any favors with Saul and it’s time to focus on character (v.
 7).
 Jesse goes through the process of parading out seven sons, but when none of them make the cut it’s revealed his youngest son, David, wasn’t invited to the party.
 Instead, he’s out tending sheep.
 Apparently, no one considered him a likely candidate, but, like when Master Oogway picked Po as the Dragon Warrior, God surprises everyone by picking David as the future king of Israel (v.
 12).
 Yep.
 He just chose a literal shepherd to watch over his people.